EitanHemed/EitanHemed.github.io/_pages/about.md

 I am a postdoctoral researcher in the Psychology department at the University of Haifa, interested in how humans learn to move and control their motor actions.

-I am fellow of the [Data Science Research Center](https://dsrc.haifa.ac.il) at the University of Haifa.
+I am also a postdoctoral fellow of the [Data Science Research Center](https://dsrc.haifa.ac.il) at the University of Haifa.